RasaHQ/rasa/docs/nlu/components.rst

     Features could for example be if a token is upper case, if it is a digit, or the prefix of that token (e.g. first two characters).
 :Configuration:
-    You need to configure what kind of text features the featurizer should extract.
+    You need to configure what kind of lexical and syntactic features the featurizer should extract.
     The following features are available:

     ==============  =============================================================================================